 The one thing that can make a team 'slump-proof', or much more unlikely and infrequently than other teams to a slump or multiple slumps during a long season, is the presence of consistently strong starting pitching.

 The Phillies now run three true ace starting pitchers at other teams: Roy Halladay, Cole Hamels, and Roy Oswalt.
 The odds that all three will lose their respective turn through the rotation are long.
 The odds that will happen twice in a row are even longer.

 Most teams want to have what is known as an 'ace', or a 'stopper'.
 A true 'ace' is a top-of-the-line starting pitcher, one of the perhaps twenty best starters in the entire game.

-The nickname of 'stopper' comes from the fact that when a team does enter into a slump and loses 2-3-4 games in a row, the 'stopper' will usually take the hill, pitch a gem, shut the opposition down, and stop the losing skid before it gets too long.
+The nickname of 'stopper' comes from the fact that when a team does enter into a slump and loses 2-3-4 games in a row, the 'stopper' will usually take the hill.
+He tosses a gem, shuts the opposition down, and stops the losing skid before it gets too long.

 Keeping slumps from getting lengthy increases the odds over time that your club will stay in contention.
 What the Phillies now have with their 'Big Three' are three aces, three stoppers.
 This not only decreases the odds of a slump, it also increases the odds of the Phillies win more often than not.